ah-jr/ah-jr/README.md

 #

-### Hi there 👋 I'm a young software developer, currently working on a wide range of audio applications.
+### Hi there 👋 I'm a young software developer, and CS student at [UFRGS](http://www.ufrgs.br/ufrgs/inicial), currently working on a wide range of audio applications.
-Computer Science student at [UFRGS](http://www.ufrgs.br/ufrgs/inicial)
-##

 <!-- Languages and Tools -->